Concourse Restaurant & Lounge

 Online Reservation Request

 Keeping with tradition, Concourse Restaurant & Lounge is a tribute to the roots of the original Osthoff Hotel.
-The hotel was operated for over 60 years, seeing many unique changes over time.
-The vision for Concourse Restaurant & Lounge will draw from a deep and colorful history.
+The hotel was operated for over 60 years and saw many unique changes over time.
+The vision for Concourse Restaurant & Lounge draws from a deep and colorful history.
 Please enjoy the Osthoff story.

 In 1886, Otto Osthoff purchased the famed Carver property on Elkhart Lake, opening Hotel Muesterland.
 Hotel Muesterland contained rooms for 120 guests, a parlor, dining room and kitchen, and a dance hall on the top level.
-During the years Otto Osthoff operated the resort, he constructed a lakefront pavilion, guest cottages, created a tree-lined walkway to the depot, and built a new family residence, “Villa Pauline”.
+During the years Otto Osthoff operated the resort, he constructed a lakefront pavilion and guest cottages, created a tree-lined walkway to the depot, and built a new family residence, “Villa Pauline."
 In 1887, Hotel Muesterland was renamed Osthoff Hotel by popular demand.

 That brings us to today.
 We invite you to help us expand on this wonderful history and join us at Concourse Restaurant & Lounge!